Utilize Telemedicine: How does billing work?

 Commercial insurance rules regarding telemedicine vary by state.
 Check with the individual payer or your state medical society for the most up to date guidance.
 You can also encourage your patients to check with their insurance provider for information on coverage of telemedicine visits.
 Here are some general guidelines from AAAAI coding consultant Teresa Thompson:

-- Use standard E/M visit codes for established patients (99211-99215) or new patients (99201-99205) with place of service as 02 and modifier 95 (or in some cases, GT) to indicate a telehealth visit.
+- Use standard E/M visit codes for established patients (99211-99215) or new patients (99201-99205) with place of service as 02 or 11 depending on the payer and modifier 95 (or in some cases, GT) to indicate a telehealth visit.
 Check with the payer to confirm which codes/modifiers they require.

 - Your documentation must support the level of service.